tapparelj/gr-lora_sdr/README.md

 # Branch Info
-We implement c++ code generation capability to all blocks in this repo.
+We implement c++ code generation capability to all sub-blocks in this repo.
 This means adding the following lines to each of the blocks' .yml files:

 * ```